super0605/realestate-website/README.md

-# Dashboard Project
+# RealEstate website with React, Ant Design, Apollo GraphQL

-This is dashboard project React + Firebase
+This is Realestate website project based on the best practice architecture and modern React stack.

-## Architecture

-A React Redux application based around 3 main principles:

-* Exverything is a function (functional programming paradigm)
-* Immutability
-* Re-usability
-* Keep components as stateless and functional as possible

-The architecture for this application can be broken down into the following:

-* __Store__ - The single source of truth for the whole application
-* __Actions__ - A list of actions to perform against the store
-* __Reducers__ - Containing the logic for actions
-* __Components__ - Contains the reusable/specific components of ui elements (html)
-* __Containers__ - Responsible for passing state to components from the store
-* __Views__ - Responsible for building ui for the actual page routing
-* __Hooks__ - Containg custom hooks

 ## Prerequisites

-* node (tested with 13.x.x or more, might work with others)
+* node (tested with 12.x.x or more, might work with others)
-* npm or yarn
+* npm or yarn (recommend yarn)
 * Make sure you have added ssh keys to bitbucket

 ## Installation Steps